keriwarr/orangejoos/README.md

   the CFG file.
 - [ ] Read in the prediction table into the compiler.
 - [ ] Parse a list of tokens using the prediction table.
-Refer to the Compilers textbook for an algorithm for a top-down (or bottom-up??) parsing with a prediction table with a stack.
+Refer to the Compilers textbook for an algorithm for a bottom-up parsing with a prediction table and a stack.
 - [ ] Add syntatical analysis not included in the grammar.
 For example:
   - Checking for permitted valid modifiers on fields or methods.
   - Checking the existance of a main function.